-Fishing locations Sorrento pier is a historic pier built way back in 1870 within the Mornington peninsula located towards the end of the esplanade.
+Welcome to the Sorrento Pier Fishing Guide.
+The Sorrento pier is a historic pier built way back in 1870 within the Mornington peninsula located towards the end of the esplanade.
 Mornington is a great place for a weekend getaway strolling the beaches, swimming, diving or camping.
-Its also an amazing site to see the massive spider crab migration that generally happens around Autumn.
+It’s also an amazing sight to see the massive spider crab migration that generally happens around Autumn.
 You’ll also see the massive Ferry which transports people and cars from Sorrento to Queenscliff.
 Its become a popular fishing destination too and a great spot for targeting whiting.
 The pier is long and allows anglers to fish in relatively deep waters.